 Students concerned about potential FERPA violations should file a written complaint by emailing lzhu@libi.edu.
-If the issue is not resolved, the student should contact the Director of Operations (See contacts in Appendix K).
+If the issue is not resolved, the student should contact the Director of Operations (by emailing doo@libi.edu).
 Students followed the internal grievance procedure and still wish to file a further complaint under FERPA should do so by completing the complaint form available electronically through the U.S. Department of Education.
 Complaints can also be manually emailed to FERPA.
 Complaints@ed.gov.
 Alternatively, students may print out the form, sign and mail it to the following address: